flurdy/doubledragon/README.md

 * Add source namespace to the policy

-  The CLI does not have that option so please change the policy:
+  The CLI does not have that option so please change the policy to refer to the "infrastructure" namespace:

       ---
       apiVersion: image.toolkit.fluxcd.io/v1beta1